cadam11/csvparse/README.md

 This is a little command line utility to let me quickly transform the raw output of downloaded transactions from the RBC website (in csv format) to a format that's more compatible with my budget spreadsheet in Numbers.

-In particular, it
+In particular, it does the following

-	* reduces the transactions to just those that came from Chequing or MasterCard accounts
+ - reduces the transactions to just those that came from Chequing or MasterCard accounts
-	* inverts the sign (+/-) for all transaction amounts such that cash outflows are positive
+ - inverts the sign (+/-) for all transaction amounts such that cash outflows are positive
-	* reduces the number of columns, eliminating excess data
+ - reduces the number of columns, eliminating excess data

 Planned